huebn090/camera-trap-data-pipeline/docs/aggregations.md

 ## Add Subject Data to Aggregations

-This scripts adds subject data to the export to join it later for report generation.
+This script adds subject data to the export to join it later for report generation.

 ```
 python3 -m zooniverse_exports.merge_csvs \